How a Dallas Personal Injury Attorney Can Help You Get Compensation for Pain and Suffering?

 Contact the Proven Personal Injury Lawyers at Bailey & Galyen

 At the law offices of Bailey & Galyen, we understand the devastating impact any type of personal injury can have on every part of your life.
-We’ll aggressively protect your rights throughout the legal process, acting as your intermediary with insurance companies and as your voice in all meetings, hearings and legal proceedings.
-Contact us by e-mail or 844-402-2992 call our offices at one of the convenient locations listed below.
+We'll aggressively protect your rights throughout the legal process, acting as your intermediary with insurance companies and as your voice in all meetings, hearings, and legal proceedings.
+Contact us by email or call us at 844-402-2992.
+You also can call our offices at one of the convenient locations listed below.
 Our phones are answered 24 hours a day, seven days a week.